Professor Francis Su

 There is no required textbook to buy.

-We will use portions of Oscar Levin’s Discrete Mathematics: An Open Introduction (3rd edition), which is available both as a pdf and in an interactive online ebook.
+We will use portions of Oscar Levin’s Discrete Mathematics: An Open Introduction (4th edition), which is available as an interactive online ebook.
+(There is a PDF available as well, but BEWARE: the homework problems sometimes differ, so be sure to use the online text for homework).

 Coursework

-Homeworks will be assigned and due each class day at 9am via Gradescope.
-There will be one midterm (due Jun 9) and one final exam (due Jun 30).
+There are weekly homeworks, one midterm and one final exam.
 Each component (homework, midterm, final) is worth at least 30% of your final grade, with the “best” component worth 40%.
+A component of the midterm will be in-class.
+Final exam will be in class.

-Every assignment has an automatic 24 hour extension–you do not need to formally request this extension.
-Since this is a summer course, I cannot accommodate homeworks later than this unless you are excused by the Dean.
+Every assignment (except the last one) has an automatic 24 hour extension–you do not need to formally request this extension.

 Honor Code